frankcollins3/Nutritional-Sleep/README.md

 or in nutritional sleep iteration would be current fast.

 dashboard & calendar will be almost the whole app.
+// GotchaSheep -----> TomaGatchi knockoff: sheep.feed() && tend heart bar levels. [might link this to "food list" and allow human to feed sheep the food it would've eaten while fasting]

 bookmarking a message to myself that in noticing: